chrismedranopro/ai_automation_portfolio/travelbuddy_voice_ai.md

 The platform also needed to:

 * support Filipino travelers
-* feel conversational and friendly
+* feel conversational and human-like
 * reduce friction in travel planning
 * operate through scalable automation infrastructure